 • Slow drainage in sinks

-• Frequent clogs in plumbing
+• Frequent clogs in the plumbing

 • Unpleasant odors near the grease trap